Covid-19 and Evans Hall

 One-Time Emergency Access

 If you are permitted into Evans Hall for one-time, emergency access, please make sure to take all items you need with you, as you probably will not get another opportunity.
 If you have a helper, whether they are inside your isolation pod or not, they will also need to complete the training courses, complete the Daily Symptom Screener, and show the certificates for each before entry.
-Additionally all persons entering Evans Hall must verify they have received a flu shot or show that they have requested and received a medical exemption and have a negative covid test within 72 hours of the visit.
-No exceptions.
+Additionally all persons entering Evans Hall must verify they have received a flu shot or show that they have requested and received a medical exemption.

 All personnel requesting approval for sustained access, in addition to the campus Covid-19 trainings and completing the Daily Symptom Screener must: